Hundreds protest in Castlerea over men’s alleged assault by garda

 Mr Flannery said the two men were “fairly shook and they won’t be right for a long time”.
 He said the older man was still in hospital.

 It is understood that the two men were walking home at about 1am, sometime after a burglary at a shop on Main Street.
-One of the men at the centre of this incident is a nephew of the shop owner.
+One of the men at the centre of this incident is related to the shop owner.

-It is understood that a Garda car pulled in beside the men as they walked along Roselawn Drive close to the town centre.
-Gardaí were investigating the burglary and a break-in at another premises when the two men were stopped by the Garda, locals say.
+It is understood that a garda car pulled in beside the men as they walked along Roselawn Drive.
+Gardaí were investigating the burglary and a break-in at another premises at the time of the incident.

-Along those present at the protest on Sunday was MEP Luke Ming Flanagan, a native of the town who knows both men.
+Among those present at the protest was MEP Luke Ming Flanagan, a native of Castlerea, who said he knows both men.

 “I am very very proud of the people of Castlerea today,” he said.
 “For the Garda Síochána to be successful they have to have the people on their side and I could not say that is the case here.”